AssetMantle/documentation/markdowns/Creators_doc_Terms_APIList.md

 #### <ins>takeOrder.take</ins>
-<p>used to accept an issued order pertaining to a specific order ID.
+<p>used to put an take order on order book pertaining to a specific order ID.
 Defines a message and initiates the transaction. </p>
 <p><strong>Function Signature</strong></p>

 `take: (